 - You’re sanitising your spa for the millionth time, but you need a refresher.

-- You have an ozone unit and need to sanitise your spa.
+- Got an ozone unit and need to sanitise your spa.

-- You’ve decided to switch from chlorine to bromine to sanitise your spa pool.
+- Decided to switch from chlorine to bromine to sanitise your spa pool.

 If one of these sounds like you, then stick with us.